NathanHinthorne/NathanHinthorne/README.md

 ## 👨🏻‍💻 About me

-Recent graduate from the University of Washington with a B.S. in Computer Science and Systems and a minor in mathematics.
+Recent graduate from the University of Washington with a B.S. in Computer Science and Systems and a minor in Mathematics.
 I'm passionate about:

 - **AI/ML**: Exploring how machines can learn patterns and make predictions
 - **Full-Stack Development**: Building bridges between users and data through intuitive interfaces